 What was done:

 Today we applied a granular fertilizer application to your lawn.
 The Granular fertilizer will roll off any leaf cover to reach the turf below.
-This application is often considered the most important fertilization of the season because these nutrients are used for food production, which is stored in the roots.
+This fertilization is the most important of the season because, at this time of year, the nutrients move down in the plant and benefit the root system.

 Why this application is important: